wylieswanson/AgileCLU/README.md

 	pip install AgileCLU

-If one the above methods worked for you, you can skip the operating system specific installation notes and move on to Configuration, as you have now completed the installation of AgileCLU.
+If the above method worked for you, you can skip the next operating system-specific installation notes and move on to Configuration, as you have now completed the installation of AgileCLU.
 If not, consult the relevant operating system-specific section that follows.

 Installation:Linux
 ------------------